GPotoshin/fata-morgana/README.md

 # To do list
+- function that takes parametres and sais how much space line will take
+- tabels (precalculated in ocaml??)
+- font sizing
+- more boxes
+- setting fonts
+- positioning dependind on center etc
+- fix font rendering (border colors are terrible)
 - write latex parser
-- not pessimisation
+- not pessimisation (add caching)
-- optimization
+- optimization (add simd)
-- gpu acceleration
+- gpu acceleration (maybe one day)
+- better errors
+- remove dependence on others libraries